MedTech Startup: The Definitive Guide for Founders and Board Members

 Market and Commercial Blind Spots

 A technically excellent device that nobody buys is still a failure.
-Commercial blind spots kill promising companies.

 - Insufficient market validation - Customer praise is not the same as customer commitment.
 When potential customers say "that's amazing, I would definitely use that," it doesn't count as validation until they actually commit.
-The customer journey mapping process helps founders uncover real pain points versus imagined ones.

 - Confusing physician enthusiasm for commercial traction - Hospital purchasing involves administrators, value analysis committees, supply chain, and often group purchasing organizations (GPOs).
 A physician champion helps, but the economic buyer may be someone who never touches patients.